apache/mesos/docs/upgrades.md

 # Upgrading Mesos
 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.19.x to 0.20.x.

+* Python bindings have changed their structure.
+There are now sub-modules which allow you to use either the interfaces and/or the native driver.
+    - `import mesos.native` for the native drivers
+    - `import mesos.interface` for the stub implementations and protobufs

 ## Upgrading from 0.18.x to 0.19.x.